Discover everything you need to know to avoid the most common mistakes and become a successful life coach

 Tips for setting up a website

-We do recommend life coaches have a website of their own as a part of their growing coaching business, because most of your potential clients are already spending time online!
+We do recommend life coaches have a website of their own as a part of their growing coaching business.
+Most of your potential clients are already spending time online!
 But, it doesn’t need to be complicated or a lot of work to be effective.

-In fact, your website only needs to cover who you are, who you help, and how you help them, while giving potential clients a clear way to connect with you and sign up for your services.
+In fact, your website only needs to cover who you are, who you help, and how you help them.
+It should give potential clients a clear way to connect with you and sign up for your services.

 If you aren’t sure where to start, here are a few tips to guide you: